kevL/yata/ReadMe.txt

 PageUp            - selects the row a page above PageDown          - selects the row a page below Ctrl+Home         - selects the top row
-Ctrl+End          - selects the bottom row
+Shift+Home        - subselects rows to the top of the table Ctrl+End          - selects the bottom row
-Up/Down arrows    - selects the row in the direction Left/Right arrows - scrolls table in the direction Shift+Left        - scrolls table left by visible width
+Shift+End         - subselects rows to the bottom of the table Up/Down arrows    - selects the row in the direction Left/Right arrows - scrolls table in the direction Shift+Left        - scrolls table left by visible width